Hotel Reynolds

 1984 AIA Honor Award for Excellence in Design

-Lights on the building's crown can change colors at night for different holidays or events in the city.
+LED Lights on the building's crown can change colors and can be animated for different holidays or events.

 The architects used designs for this building to create the Empire State Building's drawings in two weeks.
-An historical marker and museum in the lobby tell the story of how this building became the prototype for the Empire State Building.
-In 1979, the Empire State Building sent a Happy Birthday Dad card to the Reynolds Building.
-This birthday card is framed and on display in the lobby.
+In 1979, the Empire State Building sent a Happy 50th Anniversary Dad card to the Reynolds Building.
+This card is framed and on display in the lobby.
+This is the only building officially recognized as the father of the Empire State Building.